git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 weight : 220
 ---

 Now lets deploy the chatbot Pod, so we can interact with the Mistral model we deployed in previous step.
+This will also deploy an application load balancer, which will serve the chatbot WebUI.

 ```bash
 kubectl apply -f open-webui.yaml
 ````

-The above step will also deploy an application load balancer, which will serve the chatbot WebUI.

-Now lets get the URL address of the ChatBot application by running the below commands
+Now lets get the URL address of the ChatBot application by running the below command

 ```bash
 kubectl get ing